nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Simple Network Time Protocol (SNTP)
       A less complex implementation of :term:`Network Time Protocol (NTP)`, using the same protocol but without requiring the storage of state over extended periods of time.

+   Software-enabled Access Point (SoftAP or SAP)
+      A network device operating as an IEEE 802.11 access point using software with limited functionality.

    Soft fork
       A :term:`fork <Fork>` that contains a very small set of changes when compared to its upstream.